jcccf/cs4780_final/README.md

 Tuning
 ======
 1. Should be self-explanatory.
-Set the filename to the training dataset, and make a note of the optimal parameters, and the classification accuracy for that set of optimal parameters.
+Set the TRAIN_FILE to the training dataset and VAL_FILE to the validation dataset, and make a note of the optimal parameters, and the classification accuracy for that set of optimal parameters.

 Output
 ======